sizovs/sizovs.github.io/_posts/2022-07-08-welcome-to-our-tech-interview.md

 ### Conclusion

 If you want to assess someone's coding skills, you should let that person code in a safe environment.
 The required degree of safety varies depending on our individual differences.
 For the vast majority of engineers, coding in their comfy home office, when Big Brother is not watching, is the best way to show off their skills.
-Therefore a well-crafted [homework](https://github.com/sizovs/awesome-homework-for-java-developers) – not too hard yet not overly simplistic – is probably the most effective of all testing approaches.
+Therefore a well-crafted [homework](https://github.com/sizovs/awesome-homework-for-java-developers) – not too hard yet not overly simplistic – is probably the most effective and inclusive of all testing approaches.

 💡 Few remarks about a homework: